 - Stomach ulcers

-Hiatal hernias usually affect people older than 50 years because the diaphragm is more likely to be weakened which would allow for the stomach to bulge through.
-Hiatal hernias are also more common in women and people who are overweight or obese.
+While shortness of breath and chest pain can both be symptoms of a hiatal hernia, these symptoms can also stem from several other health conditions as well.
+Moreover, while hiatal hernias can affect anyone of any age, gender, or race/ethnicity.
+It primarily affects those who are 50 years of age or older because the diaphragm is more likely to be weakened, which would allow for the stomach to bulge through.
+In addition, hiatal hernias are also more common in individuals who smoke and those who are overweight or obese.

-In order to diagnose a hiatal hernia, a health care provider may perform a simple chest x-ray, possibly with a barium swallow (after drinking a chalky beverage containing the chemical barium, the workings of your stomach will be more visible on x-ray).
-An endoscopy (where a small tube with a light and video camera is inserted down your throat) may also be used to check for inflammation in the esophagus and stomach.
-In cases where symptoms cannot be managed by other means (i.e. medications that reduce or block acid production), surgery may be an option to repair a hiatal hernia.
+In order to diagnose a hiatal hernia, a health care provider may perform a simple chest x-ray, possibly with a barium swallow.
+This involves the patient drinking a chalky beverage containing the chemical barium, which allows for the workings of the stomach to be more visible on an x-ray.
+Additionally, they may perform an endoscopy, which is when a small tube with a light and video camera is inserted down the throat.
+This procedure is designed to check for inflammation in the esophagus and stomach.
+In cases where symptoms can’t be managed by other means, such as taking prescribed or over-the-counter medications that reduce or block acid production, surgery may be an option to repair a hiatal hernia.

-Lastly, in addition to these treatment options, you may be able to reduce symptoms (particularly the ones associated with heartburn and acid reflux) by:
+Lastly, in addition to the treatment options mentioned above, ways to reduce these symptoms (particularly the ones associated with heartburn and acid reflux) could include: